 When a child starts nursery/reception we let the child settle into the environment and become familiar with the routines and build relationships before we conduct our baseline assessment.
 The teacher will assess the ability of each child using observations, phonic assessments, child-initiated writing evidence and teacher judgement.
 These assessments allow us to identify patterns of attainment within the cohort, in order to adjust the teaching programme for individual children and groups of children (interventions.)
-This first/baseline assessment also considers any other records we receive from previous pre-school settings, parents and childminders.
+This first/baseline assessment also considers any other records we receive from previous pre-school settings, parents, and childminders.
 Once the baselines assessments have been made, the teacher is to record this information on their class EYFS assessment grid for each area of learning.
-Once the class EYFS tracker on SIMS has been completed staff need to complete the EYFS termly progress grid and identify children not on track and what opportunities/interventions these children can be exposed to ensure they make progress and get on track.
-These trackers are discussed in phase meetings so all staff can contribute and forest school leader also used to ensure on weekly forest school planning these children are identified.
-The class teacher then needs to update the journey to date document with the baseline data.
-The EYFS lead then analyses the data and shares this information with the phase and SLT.
+Once the class EYFS tracker on SIMS has been completed the EYFS lead needs to analysis the data to understand and identify children not on track and what opportunities/interventions these children can be exposed to ensure they make progress and get on track.
+This information will be shared with SLT and the EYFS team and subject leaders.
+These children are discussed in phase meetings so all staff can contribute.
+Our forest school leader will ensure these children are added to their weekly forest school planning.
+The EYFS lead then needs to update the journey to date document with the baseline data.